Frequently Asked Questions

 A PE kit: a drawstring PE bag or carrier bag containing a white t-shirt and black shorts.
 They do not need footwear for PE.

-A book bag: available from the office on Tuesdays and Thursdays.
+A book bag: available from the school office.

 What should I do if my child is unwell?